benoitc/gunicorn/docs/source/settings.rst

 The value ``dangerous`` matches the previous, not advisable, behaviour of mapping different header field names into the same environ name.

-If the source IP is permitted by ``forwarded-allow-ips``, *and* the header name is present in ``forwarder-headers``, the header is mapped into environment regardless of the state of this setting.
+If the source is permitted as explained in :ref:`forwarded-allow-ips`, *and* the header name is present in :ref:`forwarder-headers`, the header is mapped into environment regardless of the state of this setting.

 Use with care and only if necessary and after considering if your problem could